 There is no time limit on this, so if you want to unmute that account, you have to go to their profile to change it or find your muted profiles in your Settings (which is shown in the screenshot below).

 If you get annoyed by a trending hashtag or phrase on Twitter, you can also mute those words.
-You have to go to your “Settings and Privacy” option to find.
+The platform has a dedicated page on how to do this, including ways to mute phrases, emojis and much more.

 A final reminder: Watch what you say